 For step 4, we used a panelized subfloor system that has an OSB top surface with a plastic gridded bottom to allow for the wood to sit above the cold and sometimes wet concrete garage floor.
 We then applied multiple layers of polyurethane and were really pleased with both the look and feel of it.
 It allows the kids to be in there without shoes on and gives the space the warmth it needed.
 Step 4 done.

-For step 5, we did some basic decorating strategies to bring the space alive: a fresh coat of paint, use black and white strategically to allow other colors to stand out, add color, put a stripe on the wall…which for us meant not staining one of the horizontal wood boards, and most importantly use chalkboard paint.
+For step 5, we did some basic decorating strategies to bring the space alive: a fresh coat of paint, the use black and white strategically to allow other colors to stand out, and put a stripe on the wall…which for us meant not staining one of the horizontal wood boards.
+Finally, and most importantly, use chalkboard paint.
 The kids love using the space now and I feel that it is a space that will grow with them.